deus-libri/preflate/README.md

 What about "difflate"?
 ----------------------
 The author of "precomp" has announced quite some time ago to work on "difflate", which should basically be an open source alternative to "reflate".
-The current status is unclear.
-Otherwise I might have decided to just contribute to "difflate" instead of working on this from scratch.
+It is still in development and not yet feature complete.
+Let's wait and see.

 So, what is the point of "preflate"?